 - For Fall: April 15th

 - For Spring: November 15th

-Exceptions to the above-listed deadlines must be approved, in writing, by Dr. William Griffin, Chair, Department of Foreign Languages.
+Exceptions to the above-listed deadlines must be approved, in writing, by Dr. Olaf Berwald, Chair, Department of Foreign Languages.
 To receive approval you must have your completed Application ready, as well as a valid reason (in writing) as to why an exception should be made for you.
 Exceptions are approved based on a case by case basis.